 As an undergraduate, Jaclyn thought she was too smart to become a victim of sexual assault – until another student proved her wrong.
 That experience eventually led her to become a student and instructor of IMPACT safety training.
 At IMPACT, she helped bring safety skills to the communities which most need them, including gang-involved high school students and women transitioning out of abusive relationships.

 Friedman is a popular speaker on campuses and at conferences across the U.S. and beyond.
-She has been a guest on the Today Show, Nightline, PBS News Hour, the Melissa Harris-Perry Show, and numerous other radio and television shows, and her commentary has appeared in outlets including CNN, Time, The Washington Post, The Nation, Jezebel and The Huffington Post.
+She has been a guest on the Today Show, Nightline, PBS News Hour, the Melissa Harris-Perry Show, and numerous other radio and television shows, and her commentary has appeared in outlets including CNN, Time, The Washington Post, Glamour and The Guardian.
 Friedman is a founder and the former Executive Director of Women, Action & the Media, where she led the successful #FBrape campaign to apply Facebook’s hate-speech ban to content that promotes gender-based violence.
 Friedman also holds an MFA in creative writing from Emerson College.